Courts in Goa and Sikkim Freeze GST Action against Delta

 The challenged Rule 31A(3) states that “the value of supply of actionable claim in the form of chance to win in betting, gambling or horse racing in a race club shall be 100% of the face value of the bet or the amount paid into the totalisator.”

-Before 1st October 2023, certain games like poker and rummy offered on the online platforms of Delta’s subsidiary Deltatech Gaming were generally held to be games of skill and not involving betting and gambling, unlike roulette, baccarat and other games considered to be of chance and offered only at the live dealer tables at the operator’s floating casinos in Goa.
+Before 1st October 2023, Delta’s subsidiary Deltatech Gaming offered certain games like poker and rummy on its online platforms.
+Authorities generally considered these games to be games of skill, not involving betting or gambling..
+In contrast, roulette, baccarat, and other games were considered games of chance.
+These chance games were offered only at the live dealer tables at the operator’s floating casinos in Goa.

-The amendments to GST legislation adopted by Parliament this August on the recommendations of the GST Council removed any differences in tax treatment between games of skill and games of chance, which led to egregious tax evasion allegations against homegrown gaming companies who had been offering online money games taxed as games of skill since 2017.
+Amendments to GST legislation were adopted by Parliament this August.
+The amendments followed the recommendations of the GST council.
+They removed any differences in tax treatment between games of skill and games of chance.
+This change led to egregious tax evasion allegations against homegrown gaming companies.
+These companies had been offering online money games taxed as games of skill since 2017.

 The Sikkim HC was the First to Stay GST Enforcement

-A few days before the Bombay HC decision, the High Court of Sikkim stayed a ₹628 crore GST demand by DGGI Hyderabad against the company’s subsidiary Casino Deltin Denzong, which operates Delta’s brick-and-mortar casino in Sikkim.
+A few days before the Bombay HC decision, the High Court of Sikkim stayed a ₹628 crore GST demand.
+DGGI Hyderabad made the demand against the company’s subsidiary, Casino Deltin Denzong.
+The subsidiary operates Delta’s brick-and-mortar casino in Sikkim.

 “Pursuant to a writ petition filed by the Company before the Hon’ble High Court of Sikkim challenging the above demand, the Hon’ble High Court has by its order dated 20th October 2023 ordered status quo to be maintained in respect of the demand until the date of next hearing,” Delta Corp announced.

-Delta stock climbed by 5% on October 25 after the Bombay HC at Goa decision was circulated on the backdrop of losing 22% of its value within one month and reaching a 52-week low the previous week.
+Delta stock climbed by 5% on October 25.
+This increase followed the circulation of the Bombay HC at Goa decision.
+The stock had lost 22% of its value within one month.
+It had also reached a 52-week low the previous week.